AppsDevTeam/background-queue-nette/README.md

 This make sures you avoid BC break when upgrading `php-amqplib/php-amqplib` in the future.

-This version of `php-amqplib/php-amqplib` also need ext-sockets:
+This version of `php-amqplib/php-amqplib` also need `ext-sockets`.
+You can add it to your Dockerfile like this:

 ```Dockerfile
 docker-php-ext-install sockets